 There are many strange and interesting facts about weddings that most people don’t know.
-Below you will find agreat collection of 9 strange wedding facts that are a perfect addition to a wedding trivia game or just your own brain.
+Below you will find a great collection of 9 strange wedding facts that are interesting and a perfect addition to a wedding trivia game or just your own brain.

 1. The Fijians believe that the god Nangganangga, who watches over married couples, will not let a bachelor enter Fijian paradise and will turn him to ash if he dies before he is married.